apache/cordova-plugin-splashscreen/README.md

 You can easily provide an extra SplashScreen Image for NightMode/DarkMode enabled Devices.
 To do this, add the keyword `-night` in between the image's **layout** and **size** keywords of the `density` attribute value.
 E.g.: `land-night-hdpi`

-The correct Place is between the Image Layout and the Size.
-See [the Example Configuration](#example-android-configuration).
+For more examples, please see [the Example Configuration](#example-android-configuration) section.

 #### Example Android Configuration